Bigbrotha12/Bigbrotha12/README.md

 - 👋 business analytics and accounting background, and I am fully determined to continue growing in this space.
 - 👀 I’m interested in traveling and have lived in Dominican Republic, United States, Switzerland, China, and Poland.
 - 🌱 I have been developing my blockchain development skills since June 2020 with a focus on EVM-compatible applications.
-- 🌱 I'm also interested in developing my skills outside of EVM application, into substrate and cosmo blockchain apps.
+- 🌱 I'm also interested in developing my skills outside of EVM application; into substrate and cosmo blockchain apps.
 - 💞️ I’m looking to collaborate on decentralized NFT, GameFi, or DeFi in EVM chains.
 If you have ideas, let's talk!
 - 📫 You can reach me through my website or linkedin profile: [![Linkedin Badge](https://img.shields.io/badge/Rafael-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rafaelmendoza64/)